gcc-mirror/gcc/README.md

 ```

-Alternatively, a docker environment is avaiable for ARM-based Mac contributors.
+Alternatively, a docker environment is available for ARM-based Mac contributors.

 Please visit [gccrs-workspace](https://github.com/badumbatish/gccrs-workspace).

-The image is based on Ubuntu ARM and came with dependencies all fetched.
+The image is based on Ubuntu ARM and comes with dependencies all fetched.

 #### Running GCC Rust